 Then, use a program like Pingdom to test your site.
-Run a full page test to evaluate the performance and page speeds of your website.
+Run a full-page test to evaluate your website’s performance and page speeds.

-More code is added to the browser for each plugin that you install to your site.
+More code is added to the browser for each plugin you install on your site.
 That means more code to process, so the less code there is, the faster your loading times will be.

 5: Excessive database queries

 In addition to too many HTTP calls, plugins may introduce too many database queries.

 Your database contains a large portion of your WordPress site.
 It consumes time and resources every time your page needs to load and requests information from your database.

 The more queries sent to your database, similar to HTTP requests, the greater the strain on your database, and your site’s overall performance suffers.

 The more plugins you install, the more likely you will encounter a compatibility problem.
 When the code in two or more plugins does not play well together and causes them to break.